garrickp/garrickp.github.io/_posts/2017-12-08-winter_driving.md

 to assert that the perceived road conditions must be included in your computer vision identification and planning stages of automation.

-To that end, I'd like to outline a few points which I believe are commonly not well enough understood by programmers and engineers who don't live or drive in areas with hard winters.
+To that end, I'd like to call out a few points which I believe are not well understood by programmers and engineers who don't regularly drive in areas with hard winters.

 ## Myths About Winter Driving ##